jordancaudill/flexboy.scss/README.md

 # flexboy
 ### Get Started
 Set your flexboy variables and import the library.
-You can set
+You can set whatever names and sizes you like (default required for $flexboyContainers)
 ```scss
 $flexboy: (
   md: 1280px,